-Does Sirtuin Activate a "Skinny Gene"?
+Does Sirtuin Activate a "Skinny Gene?"

-"The diet claims eating sirtuin-boosting foods, such as those high in polyphenols, will activate a 'skinny gene' pathway usually induced by exercise and fasting.
-One of the claims is you will lose seven pounds in seven days — rapid weight loss is always appealing," says Kristen Smith, RDN, spokesperson for the Academy of Nutrition and Dietetics.
+"The diet claims eating sirtuin-boosting foods, such as those high in polyphenols, will activate a 'skinny gene' pathway usually induced by exercise and fasting," Kristen Smith, RD, LD, dietitian and spokesperson for the Academy of Nutrition and Dietetics, tells LIVESTRONG.com.
+"One of the claims is you will lose 7 pounds in seven days — rapid weight loss is always appealing."

 While it may not be a diet that's healthy to follow to the letter, there are plenty of good reasons to include many of the core sirtfoods in a weight-loss plan, including kale, berries, ginger, turmeric, green tea and olive oil.

 1. Chia Seeds

 But cinnamon still makes the sirtfoods list because it offers powerful polyphenols, which are plant compounds with antioxidant and anti-inflammatory properties.
-And there's some research that appears to suggest that cinnamon can help control blood sugar by slowing carb digestion and improving how the body responds to insulin.
-It goes great in coffee, hot chocolate, collard greens, roasted squash, soups, smoothies and spice rubs for lean pork.
+And there's some research that appears to suggest that cinnamon can help control blood sugar by slowing carb digestion and improving how the body responds to insulin, according to the Mayo Clinic.

 The proposed sirtuin-activating nutrient in cocoa is epicatechin, a powerful kind of antioxidant also found in tea and grapes.

-5. Olive Oil
+4. Olive Oil

 The supposed sirtuin-activating polyphenols in extra virgin olive oil are oleuropein and hydroxytyrosol.
 What we do know is that olive oil is a key component of the heart-healthy Mediterranean diet, which can also support a weight-management plan.